Jim Clark

 While leading the 1968 World Drivers' Championship, Clark died as a result of an accident during a Formula Two race at the Hockenheimring.
 Clark held the Formula One records for the most race wins until 1973, pole positions until 1989, and fastest laps also until 1989.
-He still holds several records in 2024, including the most grand slams (8).
+He still holds several records in 2025, including the most grand slams (8).
 A versatile driver, Clark found success outside of formula racing in sports cars, touring cars, and American open-wheel racing.
 Clark was a champion in the British Saloon Car Championship, winning every race he entered in 1964, as well as in French and British Formula Two.
 He was a three-time champion of the Tasman Series, winning in 1965, 1967 and 1968, with a record 15 wins in 32 starts.
 In rallying, he entered the Rally of Great Britain in 1966.
 His successes in 1965—winning championships in Formula One, the Tasman Series, French Formula Two, and British Formula Two—make him the only driver in history to have won multiple championships in a single season alongside a World Drivers' Championship.
 Clark was inducted into the International Motorsports Hall of Fame in 1990.

 Early years

 James Clark was born into a farming family at Kilmany House Farm, Fife, the youngest child of five, and the only boy.
 In 1942, the family moved to Edington Mains Farm, near Duns, Berwickshire, in the Borders.
 He was educated at primary schools in Kilmany and then in Chirnside.
 Following three years of preparatory schooling at Clifton Hall School in Edinburgh he was sent to Loretto School in Musselburgh, East Lothian.

 Although his parents were opposed to the idea, Clark started his racing in local road rally and hill climb events driving his own Sunbeam-Talbot, and proved a fearsome competitor right from the start.
 On 16 June 1956, in his first event, he was behind the wheel of a DKW sonderklasse at Crimond, Scotland.
 By 1958, Clark was driving for the local Border Reivers team for Ian Scott-Watson, racing Jaguar D-Types and Porsches in national events, and winning 18 races.
 On Boxing Day 1958, Clark raced against the man who would launch him to superstardom.
 Driving a Lotus Elite, he finished second to Colin Chapman in a ten-lap grand touring race at Brands Hatch.

 Driving a Lotus Elite, Clark finished tenth at the 1959 24 Hours of Le Mans; he partnered with John Whitmore and the ex-Bruce Halford Lister Jaguar, winning the Bo'ness Hill Climb.
 Chapman was sufficiently impressed to give Clark a ride in one of his Formula Junior (FJ) cars.
 In March 1960, the first race for the newly introduced FJ took place at Goodwood.
-Clark finished first ahead John Surtees and Trevor Taylor.
+Clark finished first ahead of John Surtees and Trevor Taylor.
 Clark had made an earlier FJ appearance in a one-off race at Brands Hatch on Boxing Day, 1959, driving a Gemini-B.M.C. for Graham Warner of the Chequered Flag garage, Chiswick.